moo-man/WFRP4e-FoundryVTT/docs/pages/effects/effect-refactor.md

 Have you ever completely forgotten about the Distracting penalty?
 **The refactor fixes all of this!
 But that only skims the surface.**

-### The Roll Dialog

-Likely the most powerful aspect of the update, the roll dialog's internals have been completely overhauled for an improved experience, particularly the Talent / Effect bonus list.
-This list has been connverted to **Dialog Modifiers** which includes effects from all different sources.
-Crucially, these modifiers have the ability to hide and activate themselves via scripts, so when rolling a Charm Test, only modifiers related to Charm Tests will be shown (a decision written as a script inside the effect itself).
-If you want to learn more about the aspects of Dialog scripts, see the [Dialog Trigger](./triggers/dialog)

 ### Effect Areas / Auras

 Effects can now be attached to an Area Template.
 This had only partial implementation in the previous implementation, but now, you can create templates that persisently (or only one-time) apply an effect to Actors within.
 Additionally, Auras follow a similar system which uses an Area Template attached to a Token, adding an Effect to anyone within.